gbraad-devenv/.github/profile/README.md

 These are my instant development environments that I use for daily coding.
 This was originally based on C9 IDE, [published as an image](https://hub.docker.com/r/gbraad/c9ide) that got pulled over 1M+ times, and here is the article that described [how to setup a powerful self-hosted IDE in the cloud](https://gbraad.nl/blog/setting-up-a-powerful-self-hosted-ide-in-the-cloud.html).
 Now I focus on a reusable environment that can either be used from the command line, as a container, online deployment, editing with Vim, or easily allows you to use VSCode.
 But not limited to direct access, as it includes [Tailscale](https://tailscale.com) to allow [remote connectivity](https://github.com/spotsnel/tailscale-tailwings) and exposing services to other (shared) machines in the same tailnet or on the [public internet](https://tailscale.com/kb/1247/funnel-serve-use-cases/).
 These images are compatible with [Distrobox](https://github.com/89luca89/distrobox) and perhaps [Toolbx](https://containertoolbx.org/) (since these images rely on `sudo` there are known issues/rough edges), and can be imported to [WSL2](https://github.com/gbraad-devenv/WSL2-import) (Windows) and [Termux](https://github.com/gbraad-devenv/termux-import) (Android).

 > [!NOTE]
-> All images use `Gerard` as user and have [my dotfiles](https://github.com/gbraad-dotfiles/) installed.
+> All images use `gbraad` as user and have [my dotfiles](https://github.com/gbraad-dotfiles/) installed.
 Those that are used can be listed using `devini --list`.

 ---